denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-If the input does not inherit Integer, the data variable is undefined.
-Since the compiler cannot guarantee that data is an instance of Integer, data is not in scope, and the code does not compile.
+If the input does not inherit ``Integer``, the data variable is undefined.
+Since the compiler cannot guarantee that data is an instance of ``Integer``, data is not in scope, and the code does not compile.

 ```java
 void printIntegerTwice(Number number) {